Screenly/cli/docs/edge_apps/Creating.md

   * `screenly.yml` - Reserved for the manifest file.
   * `screenly.js` - Reserved for on-device usage to interact with the system.

 Other than that, you can develop your Edge App just like you would do with a regular static HTML site.
-You can break out JavaScript, CSS, images etc into separate files and just include them as you normally would.
+You can break out JavaScript, CSS, images, etc., into separate files and include them as you normally would.